Polyglot GRE Vocabulary Flashcard

 TESL Issues LELB Society

-Second Language Acquisition (SLA) Second Language Acquisition (SLA) An abbreviation for Second Language Acquisition.
+Second Language Acquisition (SLA) Second Language Acquisition (SLA).
+An abbreviation for Second Language Acquisition.
 Second Language Acquisition is the common term used for the name of the discipline.
 In general, SLA refers to the process of learning another language after the native language has been learnt (Gass & Selinker, 2008).
-Sometimes the term refers to…
+Sometimes the term refers to …

-Child Language Acquisition | TESL Issues
+Sociocultural Theory in Language Learning | TESL Issues